coordt/labtest/docs/about.rst

 ========

 This package was initially created by Corey Oordt for the `City of Boston`_ using Cookiecutter_ and the `lgiordani/cookiecutter-pypackage`_ project template.

+Icon: collaborative by Nithinan Tatah from the Noun Project

 .. _city of boston: https://www.boston.gov/
 .. _Cookiecutter: https://github.com/audreyr/cookiecutter